 However, pregnant women are advised by experts to have no more than two portions of oily fish per week.

-Should you have a properly balanced diet whilst you are pregnant, you will consume all the nutrients you need.
-However, should your diet not be balanced you may wish to supplement it with additional vitamins, like B12, which are to be found in soya products as well as in supplements.
+If you follow a balanced diet while you are pregnant, you will consume all the nutrients you need.
+However, if your diet is not balanced, you may need to supplement it with additional vitamins, like B12, which are found in soya products as well as in supplements.
 Some pregnant women may need a vitamin D supplement also.

 You need to ensure you get enough iron in your diet.
 Please find below a list of foods full of iron.

 Most of us get our iron from a healthy diet.
-However, when you are pregnant, it is common place to become iron deficient.
+However, when you are pregnant, it is commonplace to experience an iron deficiency.

-- Dark green vegetables like spinach, broccoli, kale and watercress
+- Dark green vegetables such as spinach, broccoli, kale and watercress

 - Pulses like lentils and chick peas